ExpressionEngine/ExpressionEngine-User-Guide/source/bugs_and_security_reports/index.rst

 - We disclose in our application :doc:`Change Log </about/changelog>` that a security bug has been fixed, and what type.
 We do not disclose the steps or circumstances to reproduce the bug.
-- Releases are posted to our :ellislab:`blog </blog>`, and for users who have left the default feature enabled, receive notification when logged in to their control panel.
+- Releases are posted to our :expressionengine:`blog </blog>`, and for users who have left the default feature enabled, receive notification when logged in to their control panel.
 - Public disclosure of a security bug prior to resolution makes our